Nail and Beak Trimming - Articles and Information - Lady Gouldian Finch Supplies USA

 Articles and Information - Lady Gouldian Finch

 Trimming your birds' nails and beak is a fairly simple procedure.
-However, I recommend that you do not trim your birds toenails the first time until you have been trained by a competent pet store, professional groomer or avian vet.
+However, I recommend that you do not trim your birds nails the first time until you have been trained by a competent pet store, professional groomer or avian vet.
 I will try to cover all the important information you should know before you begin

 Abrasive wear in the wild

 In the wild, a bird's normal activities keep the nail growth and nail wear balanced naturally.
-However, in captivity, a bird's toenails seldom are exposed to the same abrasive wear as in the wild.
+However, in captivity, a bird's nails seldom are exposed to the same abrasive wear as in the wild.
 Keeping our bird's nails and beak properly trimmed is less about good grooming and more about health, comfort and safety.
-Overgrown nails makes perching and climbing difficult and uncomfortable.
+Overgrown nails make perching and climbing difficult and uncomfortable.
 Nails that are too long can get caught in objects preventing the bird from flying freely and causing certain death.

 Tools you will need